-Uzbek president Mirziyoyev backs down in face of protest, cancels Karakalpakstan constitutional status change
+Uzbek President Mirziyoyev backs down in face of protest, cancels Karakalpakstan constitutional status change

 The protests have introduced some uncertainty into Mirziyoyev's extensive reforms.
 As bne IntelliNews reported in the Uzbekistan Rising special report, the economic part of the reforms have been very successful.
 However, the political reforms, other than bolstering the Mahalla system, have largely yet to start.

-The constitutional changes proposed for the end of this year is the first steps towards political reform and the government claims to have gone out of its way to reach out to consult with the people as part of this process, Odiljon Tojiev Deputy Speaker of Uzbekistan’s parliament in Tashkent, argued in an editorial published in bne IntelliNews “Uzbekistan’s constitutional reforms are for the people.”
+The constitutional changes proposed for the end of this year is the first step towards political reform and the government claims to have gone out of its way to reach out to consult with the people as part of this process, Odiljon Tojiev, Deputy Speaker of Uzbekistan’s parliament in Tashkent, argued in an editorial published in bne IntelliNews “Uzbekistan’s constitutional reforms are for the people.”

 “But we are doing something unusual.
 We have invited the citizens of Uzbekistan to help us write the amendments they want.
 On June 3, the Constitutional Commission began sending SMS texts to 30mn mobile phone subscribers, inviting them to make suggestions.
 They could do so on our website, our Telegram channel, by email or they could phone in to our call centre,” Tojiev said in his article.